codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 {% endraw %}
 {% endhighlight %}

 You can now add extra conditions regarding the completion state of specific steps.
-A global object called `steps` contains all steps by name along with a `result` property with the following possible completion states
+A global object called `steps` contains all steps by name along with a `result` property with the following possible completion states:

 * success
 * failure